10th ACM Conference on Recommender Systems

 Published papers went through a rigorous full peer review process, having an acceptance rate of 18.2% for long and 20.0% for short papers.
 The conference proceedings available via the ACM Digital Library, are expected to be widely read and cited.

-Photos as well as recordings of video streaming from this year’s technical conference will soon be available.
+Recordings of video streaming from this year’s technical conference will soon be available on our official YouTube channel.